Skip to Content

 What Time Should an 11 Month Old Go To Bed?

-When you’re setting a baby sleep schedule at this age, they typically need between 11 to 12 hours of sleep each night.
+At this age, I’ve seen that 11 month olds typically need between 11 to 12 hours of sleep each night.

 How Many Naps Should an 11 Month Old Take?

-Most 11 month olds still need two naps, a morning nap and an afternoon nap, totaling between 2.5 to 3 hours of daytime sleep.
+Your 11 month old still needs two naps, a morning nap and an afternoon nap, totaling between 2.5 to 3 hours of daytime sleep.

-You may need to shorten their naps a bit, if baby is waking up too early, waking in the middle of the night, or having false starts at bedtime.
+I’ve seen some parents need to shorten their baby’s naps a bit, if baby is waking up too early, waking in the middle of the night, or having false starts at bedtime.

 At this age, your baby likely isn’t able to string together enough daytime sleep hours over the course of just one nap.
 They’ll get there soon enough as the transition to one nap usually happens between 13 and 18 months.